 Academy Award: $15,000 and up People’s Choice: $10,000 and up Starring Role: $5,000 and up Impresario: $2,500 and up Auteur: $1,000 and up Supporting Role: $500 and up

 Donations can be made at our Sag Harbor Cinema website via paypal or credit card (see below), or by check to Sag Harbor Partnership, PO Box 182, Sag Harbor, NY 11963 with “BigTent” in the memo field.

 Sag Harbor Partnership’s mission is to preserve and enhance our quality of life here in Sag Harbor, and bringing the Cinema back to Main Street is of primary concern!

-THANK YOU for making our Big Tent: Party for the Cinema the event of the summer!
+THANK YOU for making last year's Big Tent: Party for the Cinema the event of the summer!